 Shoot for the Stars: John Cutter on Living His Dream as a Firefighter with T1D

-This content was created as part of a partnership between Beyond Type 1 and Insulet.
+This content was created as part of a partnership between Beyond Type 1 and Insulet, an active partner of Beyond Type 1 at the time of publication.

 Diagnosis and destiny

 For as long as he can remember, John Cutter knew exactly what he wanted to be when he grew up.
-The 5th generation firefighter from Massachusetts was practically born into the profession.
-But when he was diagnosed with Type 1 diabetes in 2008, it felt like there was a wrench thrown into his lifelong plans.
+The fifth generation firefighter from Massachusetts was practically born into the profession.
+But when he was diagnosed with type 1 diabetes in 2008, it felt like there was a wrench thrown into his lifelong plans.

-As is the case with most people newly diagnosed with T1D, John’s world was briefly turned upside down as he wondered what his diagnosis meant for his future.
+As is the case with most people newly diagnosed with type 1 diabetes (T1D), John’s world was briefly turned upside down as he wondered what his diagnosis meant for his future.
 Would he still be able to become a firefighter?
 Or play sports?
 Could he still move away from home in just a few months?

 “When I was diagnosed, that was the biggest concern.
 My mother’s concern was: would I be capable of going off to college?
 Nobody [in my family] really knew too much about diabetes.”